FollowJack/bootcamp/cv_page/README.md

 # [FollowJack CV - Stylish Portfolio](https://followjack.com)

-FollowJack CV is a responsive, one page portfolio for a curriculum vitae [Bootstrap](http://getbootstrap.com/).
-The theme features multiple content sections with an off canvas navigation menu.
+FollowJack CV is a responsive, one page portfolio for a curriculum vitae create with [Bootstrap](http://getbootstrap.com/).
 <!--
 ## Preview